A Geometric Characterization of Observability in Inertial Parameter Identification: Two Body Case: General Spatial Motion

+For the kinetic energy variation $\delta T$ to always be zero, each entry of the above matrix must be zero.
+Considering the off-diagonal blocks, this condition requires

+since $\Xba$ is full rank.
+The condition $\vPhi_i\T \dIb \vPhi_i = 0$ for the lower-right block is redundant with \eqref{eq:revised_single_dof_cond2}.
+For the upper-left block to be zero, it must be that

+Toward more general results later the manuscript, we note that since $\vva$ and $\vvb$ can individually take any values, these two conditions are equivalent to: The first condition \eqref{eq:twoBodyTcond2} encodes that the change in inertia $\dIb$ must not change the projection of body~$\bb$'s momentum ($\vI_\bb \vvb$) along the joint free mode $\vPhib$.
+For example, for a revolute joint about $\hat{z}_\bb$, the angular momentum about $\hat{z}_\bb$ must not change due to $\delta \vI_i$.

-This sum represents the change in the total inertia of the two bodies combined.
-As a result, \eqref{eq:I1C} requires that the combination of $\delta \vI_1$ and $\delta \vI_2$ must represent an even exchange of inertia between the bodies for all joint angles.
+Returning to condition \eqref{eq:I1C}, we see the first appearance of a condition regarding an inertia transfer.
+The sum $\dIa + \XTbaq\, \dIb\, \Xbaq$ represents the change in the total inertia of the two bodies combined, where $\XTbaq\, \dIb\, \Xbaq$ gives how $\dIb$ maps back to its parent.
+As a result, \eqref{eq:I1C} requires that the combination of $\dIa$ and $\dIb$ must represent an even exchange of inertia between the bodies for all joint angles.
+In the case when when $q_i=0$, \eqref{eq:I1C} requires